 Plaque can accumulate daily in the oral structures.
 It can pile up and so disrupt health.
 Gingivitis is characterized by reddish, swollen, tender and purulent gums.
 When this condition is allowed to progress, you can deal with Periodontitis which involves bone loss, tooth mobility and the unfortunate loss of tooth.

 Traditionally, gum disease is simply tackled by teeth cleaning.
 Removing plaque will revert conditions back to health, but when the disease has become more advanced, minor surgery of the diseased, loose and flabby gum tissues is necessary.
-Gingivectomy is performed by slicing the extra soft tissue and this is done with a shard blade.
+Gingivectomy is performed by slicing the extra soft tissue and this is done with a sharp blade.
 A more modern approach carries out the procedure with the use of laser.

 Gum Surgery and Laser

 In the field of Periodontics it has been helpful in surgery because:

-- It may or may not require the use of anaesthetic solution.
+It may or may not require the use of anaesthetic solution.
 Unless of course the procedure requires manipulation of a larger area of the soft tissues, a patient may undergo the procedure without enduring the needle.

-- The action is more precise.
+The action is more precise.
 Lasers hit the soft tissue more precisely.
 This limits the operation site so that it is more conservative.

-- Healing is quicker.
+Healing is quicker.
 Since it is less invasive and so much more precise, you can expect that healing will come quicker.
 Since the tissues are not traumatized greatly, it will follow a healing course that is most favourable.

-- Reduced patient anxiety.
+Reduced patient anxiety.
 In the most general sense, since it is definitely less invasive compared to traditional methods, it reduces anxiety of patients, so they are more receptive to treatment.

 Some caution is placed on the use of proper wavelength for surgery, of course.
 It is important that the right wavelength is used because it may lead to more damage.
 Otherwise, laser gum surgery is trustworthy solution to restore the health of your gums.
 This technology is also used in teeth whitening, treatment of tooth decay or dental caries and lesion removal or biopsy.